 In marketing use cases, this is often the most powerful form of prompting, with recent studies showing that CoT prompting can improve the reasoning ability of an AI model by forcing it to “show its work”.

 By now, you might be thinking, “I’m a marketer.
-Does AI prompting really apply to me?”
-To answer that question, here are a few of the biggest reasons why marketers are embracing prompt engineering.
+Why do I need to use AI prompting?”
+To answer that question, here are a few of the primary reasons marketers are embracing prompt engineering.

-Prompt engineering can save valuable time and resources for marketing teams by allowing generative AI to create intial draft content more efficiently.
-With appropriate prompts, AI models can quickly generate copy (for things like ads, promo videos, and blogs), answer customer inquiries, and create plan outlines, which frees up your team to focus on strategy and creative ideas.
+Prompt engineering can save valuable time and resources for marketing teams by allowing generative AI to create initial draft content more efficiently.
+With appropriate prompts, AI models can quickly generate copy (for assets like ads, promo videos, and blogs), answer customer inquiries, and create plan outlines, which frees up your team to focus on strategy and creative ideas.

-Prompt engineering is typically used in the ideation/brainstorming phase by helping you generate new ideas quickly.
+Prompt engineering is typically used in the ideation/brainstorming phase by helping you quickly generate new ideas.
 While the content won’t necessarily be perfect, it can still provide valuable inspiration in a variety of different tones and styles, which can lay the foundation for your own creativity and unique content.

-Another hidden benefit of AI prompt engineering is that the act of writing out a prompt forces you to articulate what you want, which can not only give you a better understanding of what you’re looking for, but will also make you better at explaining it when you’re collaborating with other, real-life humans.
-Chain-of-thought prompting is particularly good for this as you’re able to adapt and refine your prompts depending on the outputs, which helps translate your prompts from abstract ideas into something more specific and actionable.
+Another hidden benefit of AI prompt engineering is that the act of writing out a prompt forces you to articulate what you want, which can not only give you a better understanding of what you’re looking for, but will also improve your ability to explain it when you’re collaborating with other, real-life humans.
+Chain-of-thought prompting is particularly good for this task, as you’re able to adapt and refine your prompts depending on the outputs, which helps translate your prompts from abstract ideas into something more specific and actionable.

 As AI plays an increasingly prominent role in marketing, mastering prompt engineering is likely going to become a vital skill for professionals in the field.
 The World Economic Forum predicts that 97 million new jobs will emerge by 2025 due to humans and machines working together, and prompt engineering is one of those roles.
 This makes prompt engineering a critical and teachable skill for marketing professionals.

 If you want to extract the most value out of AI, it’s important to thoroughly research and understand the capabilities of the underlying AI model you are using.
-While you don’t need a master’s in computer science or an in-depth background in machine learning (ML), being familiar with the basics of AI and how large language models function will help you use it more effectively.
+While you don’t need a master’s in computer science or an in-depth background in machine learning, being familiar with the basics of AI and how LLM’s function will help you use these tools more effectively.

 One of the most popular examples is ChatGPT by OpenAI.
 If you’re using this kind of AI platform, it’s essential to be aware of specific factors that can influence its performance, such as:

+- Limitations and bias: A large language model only knows what it’s been trained on, which is true for any AI model.
+So even when a large dataset is being used, there are limitations on the accuracy and relevancy of the information it provides based on timeframes (i.e. ChatGPT4 currently has limited knowledge of anything that occurred after December 2023).
 OpenAI has been very candid about the biased nature of its LLM and it’s important to keep that in mind with any AI model – especially if you’re using it to generate content.
-Once again, just because a large dataset was used, it’s still only knows the data it was trained on.
+Once again, just because a large dataset was used, it still only knows the data it was trained on.

-• Hallucinations: A LLM such as ChatGPT can throw together a response that reads and sounds accurate yet actually contains false infomration.
-Other times the reponse may be very clearly false or even nonsensical.
-In either case, this is called a hallucination and anyone using generative AI for anything other than experimentation or play should be aware of this.
+- Hallucinations: A LLM like ChatGPT can throw together a response that reads and sounds accurate, yet actually contains false information.
+Other times the response may be very clearly false or even nonsensical at times.
+In either case, this is referred to as a ‘hallucination’ and anyone using generative AI for anything other than experimentation or play should be aware of this.
+It’s imperative to verify the accuracy of any output provided by a generative AI model.

-• Context Window: The context window refers to the maximum number of input tokens or words that an AI model can understand within a given request.
-Be mindful of your tool's context window capacity to ensure the relevant information is not left out and that the model processes your instructions effectively.
+- Context Window: The context window refers to the maximum number of input tokens or words that an AI model can understand within a given request.
+Be mindful of your tool’s context window capacity to ensure the relevant information is not left out and that the model processes your instructions effectively.
+This may translate to having to segment your prompts into a sequence of requests in order to properly inform the model of your desired output.

-• Token Limits: Token limits dictate the maximum number of tokens or words an AI model can generate as a response.
+- Token Limits: Token limits dictate the maximum number of tokens or words an AI model can generate as a response.
 Understanding the token limits of your model will help you shape your prompts accordingly, enabling you to manage the length and complexity of the generated content.
+Much like the context window, you may need to break your requested outputs into sections in order to achieve the desired results.

-If you invest the time to gain a solid understanding of generative AI and its capabilities, you'll be better equipped to craft prompts that deliver whatever you desire.
+If you invest the time to gain a solid understanding of generative AI and its capabilities, you’ll be better equipped to craft prompts that deliver the results you desire.

 Writing effective prompts requires a blend of creativity, precision, and a solid understanding of your AI platform’s capabilities.